+Expanded Footnotes A, E, F, M

+Footnote A: Alternate Frequency and Duration for Certain Pesticides

 This criterion is based on EPA recommendations issued in 1980 that were derived using guidelines that differed from EPA's 1985 Guidelines for minimum data requirements and derivation procedures.
-For example, a “CMC” derived using the 1980 Guidelines was derived to be used as an instantaneous maximum.
 The CMC should not be exceeded at any time and the CCC should not be exceeded based on a 24-hour average.
-If assessment is to be done using an averaging period for a CMC (i.e., a one hour average not to be exceeded more than once every three years), the values given should be divided by 2 to obtain a value that is more comparable to a CMC derived using the 1985 Guidelines.
+If the assessment is to be done using an averaging period for a CMC (i.e., a one hour average not to be exceeded more than once every three years), the CMC values given should be divided by 2 to obtain a value that is more comparable to a CMC derived using the 1985 Guidelines.

-Footnote E: Equations for Hardness-Dependent Freshwater Metals Criteria for Cadmiumand Copper Acute and Chronic Criteria
+Footnote E: Equations for Hardness-Dependent Freshwater Metals Criteria for Cadmium Acute and Copper Acute and Chronic Criteria

-+ = Hardness Dependent Criteria (100 mg/L used).
+The freshwater criteria for these metals are expressed as total recoverable and are a function of hardness (mg/L) in the water column.
+Criteria values for hardness may be calculated from the following formulas (CMC refers to the acute criterion; CCC refers to the chronic criterion):

 CMC = (exp(mA*[ln(hardness)] + bA))